-Using the DEVS coupled model approach, with the help of coupled models created by connecting atomic models to each other networks of varying structures can be created with varying topologies.
-In Figure 7, the coupled model created in MANE-DEVS environment and the connections of nodes with each other is shown.
+Using the DEVS coupled model approach, with the help of coupled models created by connecting atomic models to each other, networks of varying structures can be created with varying topologies.
+In Figure 7, the coupled model created in the MANET-DEVS environment and the connections of nodes with each other are shown.

-3.5 MANET-DEVS experimental frame and network traffic model
+3.5.
+MANET-DEVS experimental frame and network traffic model

-In order to carry out testing of the system/model established in the experimental frame the experimental frame concept in DEVS shall be established /identified.
-It comprises of experimental environment, an event generator connected for adaptation of system / model on the input terminals of the system / model, an event transducer connected to the output terminals of the system for evaluation of the results coming from the system / model, and an acceptor comparing, together with the input / output variables within the experimental frame, the generator inputs and converter outputs.
-The acceptor determines whether the system (real or model) experimental environment is in compliance with the objectives of the person carrying out the experiment [22].
+In order to carry out testing of the system/model established in the experimental frame, the experimental frame concept in DEVS shall be established/identified.
+It comprises an experimental environment, an event generator connected for adaptation of the system/model on the input terminals of the system/model, an event transducer connected to the output terminals of the system for evaluation of the results coming from the system/model, and an acceptor comparing, together with the input/output variables within the experimental frame, the generator inputs and converter outputs.
+The acceptor determines whether the system's (real or model) experimental environment is in compliance with the objectives of the person carrying out the experiment [22].

-In Figure 7, in the study carried out, the DEVS experimental frame components, in order to carry out the success measurement of a mobile network, and adaptation of it to the network are shown.
-Event converter is used to evaluate the results of the simulation study.
+In Figure 7, the DEVS experimental frame components, in order to carry out the success measurement of a mobile network and adapt it to the network, are shown.
+An event converter is used to evaluate the results of the simulation study.

 3.6.
-Topology Generator and Visualization
+Topology generator and visualization

-In network communication, effective protocol designing, solving problems, establishment of correct model for simulation and in error tolerance studies, topology is of great importance [37].
-The ideal topology generators generate correct representation of internet topologies and present them to the use of researchers researching on the accuracy of the protocol and algorithms and working on new generation powerful models [38].
+In network communication, effective protocol design, problem solving, establishment of a correct model for simulation, and, in error tolerance studies, topology are of great importance [37].
+The ideal topology generators generate correct representations of internet topologies and present them for the use of researchers studying the accuracy of the protocol and algorithms and working on new-generation powerful models [38].

-The topology to be used in the tests to be carried out in the MANET-DEVS environment which will be prepared by integrating BRITE topology generator to DEVS-Suite simulation environment (Figure 8) will be obtained from the BRITE topology generator.
-In order to determine the location, coverage area, movement direction and visual tracking of the movements of the nodes on the network for which simulation is being carried out in MANET-DEVS environment, a module called "MANET Viewer" have been designed and whether or not to run the interface is left as an option with a button placed on the BRITE topology generator (Figure 8).
+The topology to be used in the tests to be carried out in the MANET-DEVS environment, which will be prepared by integrating the BRITE topology generator into the DEVS-Suite simulation environment (Figure 8), will be obtained from the BRITE topology generator.
+In order to determine the location, coverage area, movement direction, and visual tracking of the movements of the nodes on the network for which simulation is being carried out in the MANET-DEVS environment, a module called MANET Viewer has been designed, and whether or not to run the interface is left as an option with a button placed on the BRITE topology generator (Figure 8).